liambaloh/MakeAVI/README.md

 A simple windows application to convert images into video.

 ## Credits
-This application was retrieved from https://sourceforge.net/projects/makeavi/, where it was developed by Sourceforge user Redshoe8 (David) and shared under GLP2.
+This application was retrieved from https://sourceforge.net/projects/makeavi/, where it was developed by Sourceforge user jridley (John Ridley) and shared under GPL2.

-The remainder of this readme was originally written by David, but has been modified so it doesn't sound like a contributor to this repository on Github wrote it, as the content originally said "I wrote...", but now says "David wrote..." or "they wrote..."
+The remainder of this readme was originally written by John Ridley, but has been modified so it doesn't sound like a contributor to this repository on Github wrote it, as the content originally said "I wrote...", but now says "John wrote..." or "they wrote..."

 ## Introduction
-This is a quick and dirty app that David wrote because they wanted to do some work with creating time-lapse movies.
+This is a quick and dirty app that John wrote because they wanted to do some work with creating time-lapse movies.
 They set up a digital camera to take a picture every 10 seconds for several hours, then string the JPGs together into an AVI, and do any video work from there.

-David took a quick look around, but didn't find any free implementations for Windows.
+John took a quick look around, but didn't find any free implementations for Windows.
 So they looked around and found some code to base this on, and about 4 hours later, here it is.

 The core of the AVI generation is the Microsoft/Windows AVI API.
-Wrapped around that is a thin wrapper, which David found at www.codeguru.com, but it may be from a Microsoft sample app.
+Wrapped around that is a thin wrapper, which John found at www.codeguru.com, but it may be from a Microsoft sample app.

 The image loading end is handled by the FreeImage library, which is currently at http://www.6ixsoft.com/.
 It can handle many different image types, but not GIF.
 GIF is patent burdened and will not be supported, so don't bother asking.